mme-ucl/mme-ucl.github.io/people.md

 <img src="https://github.com/mme-ucl/mme-ucl.github.io/raw/main/images/Msalvalaglio.jpeg" align="right" width="200px"/>
 Matteo is Professor of Molecular Systems Engineering in the Department of Chemical Engineering at UCL, which he joined in 09/2015.
 Matteo received his PhD in Chemical Engineering in 2011 from Politecnico di Milano, (Italy).
 From 2012 to 2015 he undertook postdoctoral research at ETH Zurich (Switzerland).
-Matteo is a member of the Thomas Young Centre and of the Centre for Process Systems Engineering.
+Matteo is a member of the Thomas Young Centre and of the Sargent Centre for Process Systems Engineering.
 <br clear="right"/>

 ## [Dr Lunna Li](https://profiles.ucl.ac.uk/76167-lunna-li) | _2020 - now_